I get like this.

 Now I have to trust them to look after themselves.
 I have got them this far.
 Now it is over to them.

-Then it occurred to me that it’s that time of year, when little people start Primary School, and not-so-little people start Secondary School, and not-little-at-all people start University, or college, or new jobs.
+It’s that time of year, when little people start Primary School, and not-so-little people start Secondary School, and not-little-at-all people start University, or college, or new jobs.

 So this post is dedicated to all the parents out there who have got their children this far.
 You’ve done a brilliant job.
 You’ve got them to the stage where they can spread their wings and fly.